 You have a 14 day cooling-off period when you join and at each renewal in which to cancel your policy and receive a refund of your premium provided no claims have been made.
-Cancellations after the 14 day cooling-off period may not result in a refund of your premium.
-Please see 12.1(g) and 12.1(h) in the section 'Complaint and regulatory information'.
+After the 14 day cooling-off period, if no claims have been made, you may cancel your policy by providing 14 days' notice and we will refund any premium for unused cover.